 Blind following often leads us to an imaginary world where we start treating people on the other side as enemies.

 So, instead of accepting or rejecting an idea, it is better to respect them and develop humility.
 Moreover, we should commit ourselves to important things in life that will lead us to inner fulfillment.

 “Leave children alone when they are skateboarding” is a rather interesting rule for life given by Peterson.
 Through this rule, he throws light on the human tendency to enjoy some element of danger and learn from it.

 We have been living in unprecedented comfort compared to our ancestors, which is making us weak.
 The whole idea of this rule is to let our children (as well as ourselves) get exposed to some risks.
 This helps to build resilience.

-Focus on little things when things are bad
+Focus on the little things when things are bad

-Suffering is the inevitable part of life, Jordan believes.
+Suffering is an inevitable part of life, Jordan believes.
 His rule for life, “pet a cat when you encounter one on the street,” is all about finding little things to feel good about.

 Often, life throws us challenges that exhaust us.
 Dealing with crises all at once is not going to be helpful.
 Instead, we should slow down and focus on what’s in front of us.
 Take things little by little and try to do things that brighten up your day.
 For example, petting a cat.

 That’s the end of some exceptional life lessons from Jordan Peterson.
 Which ones connect the most with you?

 Share the article with someone who might be in need of some wise words.